Ciutadella Lighthouse: History

 Designed by the architect Emili Pou who planned a number of lights in the Balearic Islands, work started in 1861 and it first became operational in April 1863.
 It was originally equipped with a 6th order Catadioptric lens displaying a fixed light.

 It marks the entrance to the old port, but its exposed position has caused problems due to waves breaking over the cliffs, especially during heavy storms when seawater has flooded the lower levels of the buildings.
 To alleviate this, a high concrete sea wall was built facing the open Mediterranean Sea.

 It became the fourth lighthouse in the Balearics to be electrified in 1918.
 A 150 watt lamp now provides the light source, with a 400 mm diameter Fresnel lens.

 A second gallery was added to the tower, when it was rebuilt and raised in height to 13 metres in 1979.

 In 2005 the lighthouse became a registered historical site when it was declared a Patrimonio histórico español.

 Sa Farola, was depicted as part of a set of six commemorative stamps and a postmark by the Spanish postal service Correos in 2010.

 In 2015, there were controversial plans as part of the Faros de España project to convert the lighthouse into a hotel.
-A demanding set of conditions were set by the Port Authority for any prospective bidder, which included the need to conserve and maintain the building and surroundings.
+A demanding set of conditions was set by the Port Authority for any prospective bidder, which included the need to conserve and maintain the building and surroundings.
 The plans were opposed by a local group, Amics des Fars, who demonstrated outside the lighthouse.
 As there were no eventual bidders, the process was shelved.